SAP-samples/teched2023-XP260/exercises/Deploy in SAP BTP, Cloud Foundry Runtime/README.md

     ![cf login](./images/cf%20login.png)

 4. You will see login page.
-Enter identity provider key as **tdct3ched1-platform** and click on **Sign in    with alternate identity provider**.
+Enter origin key of your identity provider key as **tdct3ched1-platform** and click on **Sign in    with alternate identity provider**.

     ![cf login page](./images/login%20page.png)